MWilliams-26/se_project_coffeeshop/README.md

 ## Plan on improving the project

 I would love to add links to products mentioned in recipes section.
+I would love to create a form for odering items online for pickup.